Democrat Carroll Foy files to run for Virginia governor

 “The delegate is focused on the state’s response to the pandemic and helping her constituents manage this crisis,” her chief of staff, Josh Crandell, said in a statement.

-If elected in next year’s race, the 38-year-old Carroll Foy would be only the second woman ever elected to statewide office in Virginia.
+If she were to win next year’s race, the 38-year-old Carroll Foy would be only the second woman ever elected to statewide office in Virginia.
 The first was Mary Sue Terry, who served as attorney general in the late 1980s and early 1990s.

-Carroll Foy, considered a rising star in her party, grew up in Petersburg, one of the state’s poorest cities, and was one of the first women to graduate from the prestigious Virginia Military Institute.
+Carroll Foy, considered a rising star in her party, grew up in Petersburg, one of the state’s poorest cities, and was among the first women to graduate from the traditionally all-male Virginia Military Institute.
 She’s also been a foster parent and worked as a public defender.

 She took on a high-profile role this session as one of the sponsors of a resolution that the new Democratic majority quickly advanced, making Virginia the critical 38th state to ratify the Equal Rights Amendment.